What is free sample marketing?

 In summary, when it comes to giving out free samples to prospects, today’s marketers:

 - Pay people to prepare and hand out samples such as food directly to prospects.

 - Include samples within other items, such as perfume scents in magazines

-- Include samples in goodie bags at target market events
+- Include examples in goodie bags at target market events

 - Mail samples to prospective buyers’ homes

 - Pitch writing services to editors through initial free articles

 - Loans out expensive models, such as pieces of carpet and countertop material